Bachelor's Degree in Mechanical and Manufacturing Engineering

 • PPP

-SEMESTER 2 ALL COURSES
+SEMESTER 2: ALL TRACKS

 Learning and Assessment Situations (LAS):

-• SAé 2-3: Manufacturing of a single part
+• SAé 2-3: Manufacturing a single part

 • SAé 2-5: Design of a safety component